davetron5000/naildrivin5.com-OLD/source/_posts/2013-01-20-bad-programming-in-java-is-dangerous.markdown

 ```

 We *are* starting to see some of Java's warts here.
 Because we're creating an anonymous inner class, that class cannot access
-parameters or local variables unless we declare them `static` - we've declared the parameter to `squaresOf` as static.
+parameters or local variables unless we declare them `final` - we've declared the parameter to `squaresOf` as such.
 This is because Java doesn't support real closures.
 We could've
 made a class that implements `Iterable<Integer>` just for our `squaresOf` function, but that feels like overkill for this
 increasingly contrived example.